Maryland’s Winter PanfishPosted on: February 26, 2018 FHMD

-Even though the groundhog said we have six week of winter left, here in Maryland you don’t have to wait for the spring to make your catch.
+Even though we are still a couple of months away from the official kickoff of fishing season, you don’t have to wait for the spring to make your catch. .
 Maryland’s lakes and ponds throughout the state are full of winter panfish opportunities if you know where to look and the proper gear to use.
 Not only is it a great way to spend a weekend with the family, but panfishing is also a great way to keep your angling skills sharp during the winter.
 Though this article focuses primarily on in Central Maryland, where I spend most of my time fishing, the same principles apply to all freshwater lakes and ponds across the state.

-Long before the skim-ice is completely gone from our waters, various panfish species are feeding and starting to actually move into shallow, sun-warmed coves, offering angler’s a long-awaited reboot from the previous fishing season.
+Long before the water temperatures start to warm up, various panfish species are feeding and starting to actually move into shallow, sun-warmed coves, offering angler’s a long-awaited reboot from the previous fishing season.
 Hungry from the winter’s lack of aquatic abundance and lower water temperatures, bluegills, crappies, and yellow perch will be making movements to the shallows and are vulnerable to sensitive, light-tackle presentations.
 Though many of our regional parks and lakes are not yet open for boating, however, now is the time for the panfishing “foot soldier” to cash in on a wintertime bounty.

 Success for late winter panfish revolves around timing and tackle.
 Most of my quality trips during the past 20 winters were during stable to warming weather conditions where west to southerly prevailing winds dominated for a few days, pushing sun-warmed surface water into leeward shorelines and coves where a thermal bank of warm water attracted lethargic panfish.
 These areas can be as much as five degrees warmer than the rest of the lake or pond, but it is enough to draw hungry bluegills and crappies as they seek wind-blown and emerging food items like midge larvae, grass shrimp and zoo-plankton.
 Various minnow species and tidal mummichogs are also attracted to these areas bringing larger game – such as largemouth bass and big crappies – following in quest of a bigger meal.
 This food-chain buffet will subside when colder, harsher conditions cause the thermal bank, and fish species, to disperse until the next round of moderate to warming conditions occur.